cristiancoppari/cristiancoppari/README.md

-# Full Stack Developer JS Developer
+# Full Stack JS Developer
 Currently working as a Frontend Developer @ <a href="https://egodesign.io">EGO ⚫️</a>.

 ## Experience with: